5 Bold Digital Marketing Predictions Coming by 2020

 2. Stock Photos Become a Hindrance for Websites

 Google favors sites that deliver rich, original content.
 This means that nearly any web page that has copy that is a duplicate of another web page is penalized in search rankings.
-I predict that in the near future Google will expand this concept to images as well, giving a slight search engine optimization (SEO) boost to pages that contain quality, original images.
+I predict that in the near future Google will expand this concept to images as well leaving stock photos and SEO at odds, and giving a slight search engine optimization (SEO) boost to pages that contain quality, original images.

 Google has made a few statements in the past that make this a safe bet.
 In 2013, Google’s Head of Web Spam, Matt Cutts, said that an effect within search rankings for stock photos is, “a great suggestion for a future signal that we could look at in terms of search quality.”
 In its Guide to Material Design, Google directly says, “stay away from stock,” as “photographic stock and clipart is neither specific nor interpretive.”